EOR Vietnam: Complete 2026 Guide for Global Companies

 How EOR Vietnam Works

-The relationship between your company and the EOR creates a seamless employment experience where you retain complete operational control while transferring all legal and compliance obligations to local experts who understand Vietnam's intricate regulatory environment.
+The relationship creates a seamless employment experience where you retain operational control while transferring legal liabilities—specifically regarding Compulsory Insurance and Trade Union obligations—to local experts.

 Market Overview